Four adults seated at outdoor dining table with purple and blue landscape lighting

 • Cables

 Note: All Low-volt light fixtures come with the necessary cables.
-All base units include both a PSU and the necessary cables.
+All base units include both a PSU and cables.
 Check the packaging to make sure you have everything you need to get started.

 1. Place the light fixture where you'd like, ensuring it’s within 50 feet of the closest Philips Hue light in your house or the Hue Bridge.